ossd-s24/tyler1ify/README.md

 # Tyler1ify Firefox Extension

 Tyler1ify is a Firefox extension that overlays the thumbnails of Youtube videos with Tyler1 reaction images.
+Inspired by Mr.Beastify For Youtube.

 ## Features
 - Widget allowing you to enable or disable this extension.